pmorissette/bt/docs/source/examples-nb.rst

             # return True because we want to keep on moving down the stack
             return True

-So let's start with a simple 50-200 day sma crossover for a single security.
+So let’s start with a simple 50-200 day sma crossover for a single security.

 .. code:: ipython3